Ensuring all of our clients' properties are compliant

 If you are considering selling or letting your property then you need to order an EPC prior to marketing your property and make it available to any interested tenant at the earliest opportunity.

-From 1st April 2018 it will be unlawful to grant or renew a tenancy or lease if you have an EPC rating of an F or G.
+It it now unlawful to grant or renew a tenancy or lease if you have an EPC rating of an F or G.

 There are, however, some exemptions which apply including:

 - temporary buildings that will be used for less than 2 years

 - stand-alone non-residential buildings with total floor space of less than 50 square metres

 - industrial sites, workshops and non-residential agricultural buildings that don’t use a lot of energy

 - some buildings that are due to be demolished

 - residential buildings that are rented out for less than 4 months a year

 - buildings officially protected as part of a designated environment or because of special architectural or historic merit

 Robinson & Hall can organise an EPC on your behalf when you use us to let your property.
 If your EPC is an F or G then we are able to recommend changes and project manage applicable works to increase your EPC rating to avoid any void periods.
 Please contact us to arrange an appointment.